 In an engaging and conversational style, Dr. Lisa Kardos teaches you how to reframe your thinking using simple engineering principles (note: anyone can do it).
 This unique and straightforward approach is the critical step to “optimize for victory” in your life and career.

 Building on the framework presented in the book, Dr. Kardos tackles issues that thwart our success, such as discouraging voices, self-doubt, complicated relationships, the troubling aspects of goal-setting (including surprising research), and the challenges of staying on course to achieve our goals and dreams.

 3: Disrupt-Her: A Manifesto for the Modern Woman

 This manifesto galvanizes us to action in 13 major areas of our lives with as much firepower as possible.
-These are the credos we live by, the advice we give to friends, the tenets we instill in our companies and peers daily.
+These are the credos we live by, the advice we give to friends, and the tenets we instill in our companies and peers daily.
 Stories of badass female movers and shakers are shared in this book too to provide you with an extra jolt of “I’ve got this.”
-It’s a whole body F*CK YES to your work, your love, your relationships, and your mission–while doing it all authentically, unapologetically, and with full integrity.
+It’s a whole-body F*CK YES to your work, your love, your relationships, and your mission–while doing it all authentically, unapologetically, and with full integrity.

 4: Leading Women: 20 Influential Women Share Their Secrets to Leadership, Business, and Life

 Stop waiting around for the career–and life–that you deserve and start taking the reins!
 Leading Women shows you how to claim power and respect, conquer your internal barriers, and change the world by helping other women do the same.